 Thursday of the Nineteenth Week in Ordinary Time; Optional Memorial of St. Jane Frances de Chantal, Religious

 Previous Calendar: St. Clare, virgin; St. Euplius, martyr (RM)

 St. Jane was a married woman and a mother of seven children from Dijon, France.
 Her husband was killed in a hunting accident.
 In 1604, upon being deeply moved by the preaching of Francis de Sales, Jane asked him to become her spiritual director.
 She founded the Visitation nuns in 1610.
 Jane worked tirelessly helping the sick, and she convinced local political rulers to make special provisions for the sick and the bereaved.
 During the last years of her life, she experienced periods of spiritual aridity.
-She established eighty-five monasteries before her death in 1641.According to previous calendar (1962), today is the feast of St. Clare.
+She established eighty-five monasteries before her death in 1641.According to the previous calendar (1962), today is the feast of St. Clare.
 Her feast was celebrated yesterday on August 11.St.
 Euplius, a deacon, under Emperors Diocletian and Maximian was tortured for his confession of Christ and finally martyred by being put to the sword.
 His feast is listed in the Roman Martyrology.